theninthsky/ultimate-csr-boilerplate/README.md

 Tools that optimize for performance usually require the developer to follow a set of rules to "help" them do it.

-For example: Next.js requires you to use its file-based router in order to be able to apply automatic code-splitting and other optimizations, and modern frameworks require the use of signals (which sometimes feel a little unintuitive) to skip full-tree renders.
+For example: Next.js and Remix require you to use their file-based routers in order to be able to apply automatic code-splitting and other optimizations, and modern frameworks require the use of signals (which sometimes feel a little unintuitive) to skip full-tree rerenders.

 This boilerplate is no exception, thus it requires **two** things in order to fully apply its optimizations:

 1. **Lazily loading all pages and giving them unique names**.
-2. **Maintaining the _[pages-manifest](src/pages-manifest.json)_.
-A file that specifies the chunk names, paths and data to preload**.
+2. **Maintaining the _[pages-manifest](src/pages-manifest.json)_, a file that specifies the chunk names, paths and data to preload**.

 ### Naming Async Chunks (Pages)